 This is a particularly gentle osteopathic approach that can be applied to any part of the body, effectively releasing the strains and tensions as they are detected.

 Cranial Osteopathy is very gentle.
-In the clinic we believe that it can give relief for back pain, neck pain, headaches, dizziness and more.
+We believe that it can give relief for back pain, neck pain, headaches, dizziness and more.

 Sutherland and his colleagues believed that injury, illness or stress could disrupt the subtle movements they detected with their hands, and they hypothesised that it upset the body's natural ability to regulate and heal itself.
 This was controversial at the time, and even after 80 years it remains a hotly debated subject within our profession, but at our clinic we believe that cranial osteopathic techniques contribute to our success and effectiveness.

-has also earned a reputation for helping with many problems common to Babies and Children.
+Cranial Osteopathy or Craniosacral Therapy has also earned a reputation for helping with many problems common to Babies and Children.
 These include colic, flat head (plagiocephaly), glue ear, sleeping problems and irritability.
-About 20% of those seen at our clinic in Ashmore are babies and children.
+About 20% of those seen at our clinic on the Gold Coast are babies and children.

 For this reason our senior osteopath, Dr Joyaa Antares, began a part-time Masters degree in 2014.
 Following this, he plans to progress to a PhD and clinical trials.